 Terminal 1 will eventually be demolished.
 Terminal 2 will be extended onto the current Terminal 1 footprint at the same time as a Terminal 2C satellite is built.
 Originally due for completion in 2019, the project has been deferred by the airport and is not now scheduled for completion until 2024.

 Once that is completed, Terminal 3 will be demolished.
 The train which links the Terminal 5 satellites will also be extended to serve all three (as it will be then) terminals.
-The end result will be something like this:

 Whether any of this actually happens, of course, will depend on plans for a third Heathrow runway.
 Even if Heathrow is allowed to build, there are two competing options which will result in very different outcomes in terms of terminals.